isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2568.md

 ---
-title: 1.
-E-Payments Made Easy
+title: LittleLives School Management System (PMS + e-form) - LittleLives 4.5 - PMS & E-form & Facial Recognition & Cashless Payment
 permalink: /productivity-solutions-grant/solutionrepo/solution2568
 ---

 ### Description

-When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
-Here are three SSG-approved courses to start with:
+LittleLives is a holistic school management system built to simplify complex school administrative processes.
+The system includes all features to support schools to manage their operation with existing students such as attendance, student portfolio, incident and fee management and parent communication.
+E-form module is added in to fully support the whole student life cycle administrative process.

 ### Details of Solution

-Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-T08GB0032G-01-CRS-N-0046053' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/LittleLives_(PMS_+_e-form)_20210309_Desensitised_Annex_3_Part_910.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria